 Long-haul truck drivers are a critical part of the booming global supply chain.
 The drivers themselves bear the responsibility of keeping themselves, their cargo, and others on the road safe, all while meeting increasingly short delivery deadlines.
 This pressure to get from point A to B faster, maximizing both fleet earnings and driver incomes, can make it tempting to cut down truck driver rest times.
 However, there are strict regulations in place to help ensure drivers get proper rest before getting behind the wheel.

-If you’re wondering “how long can a truck driver drive?", we answer that question in this article and explain why this regulation is so important.
+If you’re wondering “how many hours can a truck driver drive?", we answer that question in this article and explain why this regulation is so important.

 How many hours a day can a trucker legally drive?